When the power goes out, the last thing you need is to get caught without a source of electricity.

 With the 160W portable solar panel, you can go off-grid without worrying about finding the next campsite shore power hookup.

 If you’re hoping to purchase a portable power supply that generates clean, renewable energy, finding the best solar panels is also important.
 Look for monocrystalline panels, like the EcoFlow Portable Solar Panels.
-Monocrystalline panels maximise efficiency to capture the most amount of energy possible.
+Monocrystalline panels maximize efficiency to capture the most amount of energy possible.

 Your solar panels should also be dust and water-resistant if you’re building a power supply for outdoor activities like hiking and camping.